Does either of these situations sound familiar?

 Goal #2: Move People from a Results Page to Your Site

 Both purposes are equally important.
 It is critical that you show up when someone does a search looking for counseling help.
-However, it doesn’t do much good to show up if potential clients don’t click on your page, go to your website and learn how you can help.
+However, it doesn’t do much good to show up if potential clients don’t click on your page.
+Or, go to your website and learn how you can help.

 Next Step: Begin Writing Quality Meta Descriptions!